 Remembering his experience long ago, a gentleman tells a story of meeting Black Jack Ketchum while camping at the Philmont Scout Ranch.
-He and several other scouts were backpacking through the mountains, visiting various historic sites, including an abandoned gold mine, a ghost town and one of Black Jack Ketchum’s outlaw hideouts.
+He and several other scouts were backpacking through the mountains, visiting various historic sites, including an abandoned gold mine, a ghost town, and one of Black Jack Ketchum’s outlaw hideouts.

-The hideout was a large rock overhang and the scouts thought it would be fun to camp there for the night.
+The hideout was a large rock overhang, and the scouts thought it would be fun to camp there for the night.
 However, their leader insisted that they stay at a nearby-designated site.
 Disappointed, several of the scouts set their tents up several hundred feet away from the leader’s tent, hoping they would have a chance to sneak back to the hideout later that night.

-About 11:00 p.m., when the rest of the camp was fast asleep, five of the scouts gathered their sleeping bags and quietly stole back to the hideout.
+About 11:00 p.m., when the rest of the camp was fast asleep, five scouts gathered their sleeping bags and quietly stole back to the hideout.
 They set up camp under the overhang and built a fire, where they sat around talking about their trip.
 When the fire burned down to nothing more than red coals, the scouts settled down in their sleeping bags.
 The storyteller drifted off to sleep thinking about Black Jack.
 Suddenly, he was awakened by a noise in the bushes.
-He said that he felt paralyzed, unable to move and tried to call out to the others, but his throat was all knotted up.
+He said he felt paralyzed, unable to move, and tried to call out to the others, but his throat was all knotted up.

 As he watched, the casings disappeared as they fell onto his sleeping bag.
 The cowboy then reloaded his revolver, fired additional shots into the trees, and suddenly the cowboy saw the scout.
 The expression on the cowboy’s face indicated that the scout had just suddenly appeared before his eyes.
 The cowboy seemed to be confused and confounded, while the scout was terrified.
 Then, the cowboy un-cocked his pistol, looking at the scout very closely, and said, “You’re not supposed to be here,” and then just disappeared into thin air.